Year in Tech - 2025

 November - Big Deals, Big Footprints

 November 2025 delivered headline-grabbing agreements.
-OpenAI signed a $38 billion cloud infrastructure deal with AWS, signaling the scale of investment required to maintain AI dominance.
 European research hubs collaborated on compute-sharing initiatives, balancing competition with cooperation.
 Tech had become simultaneously hyper-competitive and quietly collaborative.

 December - Reflection and Looking Ahead